 Here the wings are constructed and the rear fuselage is covered.

-Working solo, Mark makes great progress building the wing skeleton structure.
+Great progress is being made building the wing skeleton structure.

 The wings are rigged before covering commences to ensure that everything is properly aligned